Canva vs PowerPoint: Summary

 Library

-One of the key differences between Canva and PowerPoint lies in the library size.
+One of the key differences between Canva and PowerPoint lies in the library size of presentation templates.

-- Templates: PowerPoint gives you only 27 ready-made templates to choose from, whereas Canva offers you thousands
+- Templates: PowerPoint gives you only 27 ready-made templates to choose from, whereas Canva offers you over 21K

 - Stock content: PowerPoint offers only thousands of stock images, videos, and graphics, whereas Canva offers 100+ million